wolfpld/tracy/README.md

 ![](doc/profiler.png)

-Tracy requires compiler support for C++11 and Thread Local Storage.
+Tracy requires compiler support for C++11, Thread Local Storage and a way to workaround static initialization order fiasco.
 There are no other requirements.
 The following platforms are confirmed to be working:

-- Windows (x64)
+- Windows (x86, x64)
-- Linux (x64, ARM64)
+- Linux (x86, x64, ARM, ARM64)
 - Android (ARM, x86)

-Other platforms should also work fine.
+The following compilers are supported:

+- MSVC
+- gcc
+- clang

 ### High-level overview